FC Dnipro Cherkasy: History overview

-In 1967 the main Cherkasy team switched its name to Dnipro after the river on the banks of which the city of Cherkasy sits.
-Following another reorganization of the Soviet football competitions in 1970, republican Class B competitions were phased away and the Soviet Class A was expanded to three divisions.
-Many teams of former Ukrainian Class B were admitted to the Soviet Class A Second Group that next year in 1971 it was renamed in the Soviet Second League.
+In 1967, the main Cherkasy team switched its name to Dnipro after the river on the banks of which the city of Cherkasy sits.
+Following another reorganization of the Soviet football competitions in 1970, republican Class B competitions were phased away, and the Soviet Class A was expanded to three divisions.
+Many teams of the former Ukrainian Class B were admitted to the Soviet Class A Second Group, which next year, in 1971, was renamed the Soviet Second League.
 Among those teams was Dnipro.
-However, in 1972 Dnipro was relegated to amateurs (republican competitions) where it was renamed to Hranyt and coached by former Dynamo player Vitaliy Khmelnytskyi in two seasons returned to the Second League.
-Yet it did not stay there too long as the club in 1974 appeared in a middle of a corruption scandal.
+However, in 1972, Dnipro was relegated to amateurs (republican competitions) where it was renamed to Hranyt and coached by former Dynamo player Vitaliy Khmelnytskyi in two seasons and returned to the Second League.
+Yet it did not stay there for too long, as the club was embroiled in a corruption scandal in 1974.
 This corruption case reached to be dealt at a level of the Central Committee of the Communist Party of Ukraine and feuilleton at the Muscovite newspaper "Pravda" under an eloquent title "Gild the leg".

+Following the 1991 season, the team of masters "Dnipro" became bankrupt.
+The team's owner, local "Fotoprylad", became unable to keep the team.
+In place of the Dnipro team of masters was created FC Dnipro by the "Cherkaskyi biznes-tsentr" headed by Hryhoriy Kolomiyets.
+The reestablished club was also sponsored by the "Italiano in Ukraine".

-The club was expelled from the PFL in the second half of the 2008–09 season due to failing to arrive to a scheduled fixture for the second time.
+The club was expelled from the PFL in the second half of the 2008–09 season due to failing to arrive at a scheduled fixture for the second time.

+In 2017, there took place the transformation of the Sokil sports complex, which belonged to the defense industry company Fotoprylad and included the central stadium, into a city community company "Tsentralnyi Stadion".
+On 31 August 2018, based on the city community company "Tsentralnyi Stadion", there was established the municipal sports club "Dnipro".
+Among the first teams there was established football team which entered Ukrainian football under-19 competitions.
+Following the Russian aggression against Ukraine, number of MSC Dnipro members joined the Armed Forces of Ukraine among which were a head coach of rugby team, an assistant coach of female football team, and several others.